Reviewing Finances From the Bottom Up

 Your organization's finance director will then rank all the packages from each department, in order of their benefit to the company and their alignment to corporate goals.
 This allows the company to decide how much to spend and where to spend it.
 It will then allocate resources based on priority order.

-There are significant drawbacks to this system, particularly the time, effort and personnel required to carry out the enormous task it requires.
-However, if organizations have a clear and solid plan in place, ZBB can benefit them.
+There are significant drawbacks to this system, particularly the time, effort and personnel required to carry out the task.
+However, if organizations have a clear and solid plan in place, zero-based budgeting can benefit them.